crcn/dolce.js/README.md

 ## Implicit Middleware

 Implicit middleware allows you to inject routes without explicitly defining them.
-For example
+For example:

 ```javascript
 router.on({